vekp/3d-printing/README.md

 With access to the equipment in the makerspace, I thought that I could remove one rail from the bow guide so that it would allow for some imprecision but still support the bow's weight.
 One of the feet ended up getting in the way of her bow, so I cut that one off, and designed and printed a small peg to insert into the f-hole to help hold the bow guide in place.

+It seemed to work well, until disaster struck at the worst possible moment.
+Tiana had just finished speaking in front of hundreds of students, parents and teachers at school assembly, having just announced the final tally of a Stroke Foundation fundraiser that she taken part in.
+She was about to follow this up with her first violin performance since suffering her stroke.

 <figure>
     <img src="assets/img/assembly.jpg" alt="A girl holding a violin in front of a microphone"/>
-    <figcaption>Tiana getting ready to perform at assembly, December 2023.</figcaption>
+    <figcaption>Tiana getting ready for first post-stroke performance at school assembly, December 2023.</figcaption>
 </figure>

-It seemed to work well, until disaster struck at the worst possible moment.
-Tiana was about to make her first performance since having the stroke, in front of hundreds of students, parents and teachers at school assembly.
 Just as she was getting ready to play the first note, the bow guide fell off her violin onto the ground.
-Nervous as she already was, she had to pick it up and set it up again with the whole school watching.
-It shook her up, but she soldiered on and managed to get through to the end.
-But it wasn't quite the comeback performance she'd hoped for, and she was disappointed with how it went.
+Nervous as she already was, she picked it up and set it up again with the whole school watching.
+It shook her up, but she soldiered on and managed to get through to the end of the song.
+But it wasn't quite the comeback performance she'd hoped for, and she was disappointed with how it went, reluctant to perform in front of people again.

+I couldn't help feeling responsible for what had happened.
+Something I had designed for her had failed when she needed it the most.
+It was clear that I had not put enough thought into designing it.
+It wasn't fair on her.
+No other violinist needs to worry about pieces of their instrument randomly falling apart when they're performing, nor should they.
+Had my failure given her a fear of performing?
+Would she be able to get onto the stage again?

+With two more concerts